linkzenic/Zelda64Recomp/README.md

 ## Known Beta Notes

+- App currently runs on AYN/Retroid style devices.
+I have NOT been able to tackle Samsung/Google specfic coding yet.
 - This is an early Android beta and may still have device-specific Vulkan or driver issues.
-- The current beta APK is debug-signed.
 - External mod compatibility depends on whether the mod is pure `.nrm` content or includes native code that must be rebuilt for Android.
-- If a native mod causes crashes, remove it from `/sdcard/Zelda64/mods` and try launching again.
+- If a native mod causes crashes, remove it from `/Zelda64/mods` and try launching again.

 This fork is based on Zelda64 Recompiled: